talisainen/Scriptor-Jekyll-Theme/publications.md

 + [Aspects of Using Telepresence Robot in a Higher Education STEAM Workshop.
 Lecture Notes in Computer Science](https://link.springer.com/chapter/10.1007/978-3-031-21047-1_2), Lecture Notes in Computer Science.

-+ [Higher Education Teachers' Perceptions of Teaching and Learning Related Qualities of Telepresence Robots](http://cm.taltech.ee), Robot2022 conference in Zaragoza, November 2022.
++ [Higher Education Teachers' Perceptions of Teaching and Learning Related Qualities of Telepresence Robots](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_43), Iberian Robotics conference in Zaragoza, November 2022.

 + [Telepresence Robots in Higher Education – The Current State of Research](https://link.springer.com/chapter/10.1007/978-3-031-12848-6_12), 13th International Conference on Robotics in Education.